-In a trans-Sasakian manifold if $R(X, Y) \cdot S = 0$ and $P(\xi, X) \cdot S = 0$ then the manifold is Einstein manifold.
+In a trans-Sasakian manifold if $R(X, Y) \cdot S = 0$ and $\tilde{C}(\xi, X) \cdot S = 0$ then the manifold is Einstein manifold.
 Trans-Sasakian manifolds serve as a bridge between Sasakian, Kenmotsu and cosymplectic geometries, making them a rich area of study in modern differential geometry.
 Researchers continue to explore their curvature properties, classification, and applications in various fields of mathematics and physics.
-The projective curvature tensor is particularly useful in trans-Sasakian geometry, Einstein manifolds, and conformal geometry.
+The concircular curvature tensor provides a refined way to measure the deviation of a manifold from constant curvature while preserving geodesic concircularity.
+It is particularly useful in trans-Sasakian geometry, Einstein manifolds, and conformal geometry.
 Understanding its properties allows for deeper insights into the geometric and physical interpretations of various manifolds.